Managing special occasions

 Look after yourself

-Remembering this might be a tough time for you is important.
+Remembering this might be a tough time is important.
 You have to treat yourself with a bit of care.

 Avoid making major decisions until after the occasion is over.
 If possible, treat yourself to something you enjoy doing.